kevL/yata/ReadMe.txt

 Shift+PageUp              - adds visible cells above to selected cells if
                             selection is contiguous
 Shift+PageDown            - adds visible cells below to selected cells if
                             selection is contiguous
+Ctrl+Shift+Home           - adds cells left and above to selected cells if
+                            selection is contiguous
+Ctrl+Shift+End            - adds cells right and below to selected cells if
+                            selection is contiguous

 - w/ row selected